-- 3.3 All dogs entering the trial ground must have a minimum of C3 vaccination against infectious diseases.
-Competitors will be asked to produce proof of vaccination within 30 days of a nominated date each year. - 3.4 No dog shall be permitted to compete in a trial whilst wearing a muzzle. - 3.5 Any dog showing obvious signs of injury or any bitch in advanced stage of pregnancy (visibly in pup) or heavily lactating shall not be worked in any trial. - 3.6 Dog collars are to be free of any clips, tags, chains or other attachments which may influence the dog or make a noise to interfere with the sheep.
+3.4 It is recommended that all dogs entering the trial ground must have a minimum of C3 vaccination against infectious diseases.

+3.5 No dog shall be permitted to compete in a trial whilst wearing a muzzle.

+3.6 Any dog showing obvious signs of injury or any bitch in advanced stage of pregnancy (visibly in pup) or heavily lactating shall not be worked in any trial.

+3.7 Dog collars are to be free of any clips, tags, chains or other attachments which may influence the dog or make a noise to interfere with the sheep.